 By law there is no government subsidy so you must pay the full premium for this plan, the current monthly premiums are:

-When you enroll you have to pay the first 2 months premiums up front.
-You can pay with check, money order, or debit/credit card.
+You can pay the initial premium with check, money order, or debit/credit card.
 From then on out all payments must be made by bank transfer (EFT), or recurring payment from a debit/credit card.
 All payments are made directly to the regional contractor.

 Cost Share and Co-pay